Tweety-FER/in2ngPlayground/tutorial/angular/factories.md

 };
 ```

-We can use it in a following controller:
+We can use it in a controller like so:

 ```javascript
 angular.module('tutorial')